matrix-org/matrix.org/content/foundation/about/index.md

 ### Legal Details

-* The Matrix.org Foundation C.I.C is registered in the UK as Company [#11648710](https://beta.companieshouse.gov.uk/company/11648710)
+* The Matrix.org Foundation C.I.C. is registered in the UK as Company [#11648710](https://beta.companieshouse.gov.uk/company/11648710)
 * The official articles of association of the Foundation may be downloaded [here](/media/2019-06-10%20-%20Matrix.org%20Foundation%20CIC%20Articles%20of%20Association.pdf)